Van Morrison: Moondance to Into the Music: 1970–1979

 Morrison took three years to release a follow-up album.
 After a decade without taking time off, he said in an interview, he needed to get away from music completely and ceased listening to it for several months.
 Also suffering from writer's block, he seriously considered leaving the music business for good.
 Speculation that an extended jam session would be released either under the title Mechanical Bliss, or Naked in the Jungle, or Stiff Upper Lip, came to nothing, and Morrison's next album was A Period of Transition in 1977, a collaboration with Dr. John, who had appeared at The Last Waltz concert with Morrison in 1976.
-The album received a mild critical reception and marked the beginning of a very prolific period of song making.
+The album received a mild critical reception and marked the beginning of a very prolific period of song-making.

-Into the Music: The album's last four songs, "Angelou", "And the Healing Has Begun", and "It's All in the Game/You Know What They're Writing About" are a veritable tour-de-force with Morrison summoning every vocal trick at his disposal from Angelou's climactic shouts to the sexually-charged, half-mumbled monologue in "And the Healing Has Begun" to the barely audible whisper that is the album's final sound.